segmentio/analytics-react/README.md

 ###  Single-Page Application
 Clicking a link or a new tab will not reload the webpage in an SPA.
 Thus, using `analytics.page()` in `index.html` is not ideal and we need to simulate a page load.
 We can do this with the use of [react-router](https://reacttraining.com/react-router) and React's lifecycle methods. **Important**: Remember to remove `analytics.page()` from the snippet!

 Using the `withRouter` higher-order component, we can get access to the `location` props when the wrapped component renders.
-When the component renders, we can use `componentDidMount()` and/or `componentDidUpdate()` to invoke our `page` calls:
+When the component renders, we can use `componentDidMount`/`componentDidUpdate` to invoke our `page` calls:

 ```javascript
 componentDidMount() {
   window.analytics.page(window.location.pathname);